 This is easily one of the largest places that has ever been documented by The Forgotten Existence.
 With nearly 1 million square feet of abandoned goodness (just over 22 acres of buildings alone), this facility took almost an entire day to explore, with many buildings and rooms that we were still unable to see due to daylight restraints.
 But before we delve into The Forgotten Existence's take on the location, let's delve into some of the history behind this plant.

-Jacob Kindleberger, or "Uncle Jake" as he came to be known as by his employees, was a devote Christian and believed that the success of his company depended upon the livelihood and well-being of his employees.
-He began to buy land around the factory, which provided his workers with not only employment, but a place to live as well.
-This directly resulted in the founding of the Village of Parchment, Michigan in the year 1918.
+Jacob Kindleberger, dubbed "Uncle Jake" by his employees, was a devout Christian who thought that the success of his firm hinged on the livelihood and well-being of his workers.
+He began purchasing property surrounding the facility, providing not just jobs but also a place to live for his employees.
+In 1918, the Village of Parchment, Michigan was established as a direct result of this.

-This type of corporate paternalism was not a newfound idea, however.
-Henry Ford was known for doing this in Highland Park, Dearborn.
-Most of the time, this type of "company town" is designed by their creators in order to exercise more control over their workforce.
+This form of corporate paternalism, on the other hand, was not a novel concept.
+In Highland Park, Dearborn, Henry Ford was known for doing this.
+Most of the time, the designers of this form of "corporate town" do so in order to have more control over their personnel.

 Incredibly, Jacob Kindleberger has written an entire auto-biography about the facility titled The History of the Kalamazoo Vegetable Parchment Company.
 This book is available in pdf format as well.

-In 1960, The Kalamazoo Vegetable Parchment Company merged with Sutherland Paper Company to form KVP-Sutherland.
-In 1966 the Brown Company bought them out again, and by 1980 they were in turn bought out by the James River Corporation.
-In 1995, Crown-Vantage became the last company to operate this mill, which finally closed for good at the end of 2000.
+The Kalamazoo Vegetable Parchment Company and Sutherland Paper Company joined in 1960 to establish KVP-Sutherland.
+The Brown Company bought them out again in 1966, and the James River Corporation bought them out again in 1980.
+Crown-Vantage became the last business to run this mill in 1995, and it was closed permanently at the end of 2000.

-The mill's closure resulted in the loss of 249 jobs, which was especially difficult for the City of Parchment, considering that all 249 employees were citizens of the city.
-The population of Parchment at this time was 1,936.
-This means that nearly 13% of the city's population was now unemployed.
+The mill's closing resulted in the loss of 249 jobs, which was particularly devastating for the City of Parchment as all 249 workers were Parchment residents.
+At the time, Parchment had a population of 1,936 people.
+This meant that roughly 13% of the city's residents were now unemployed.

 The fate of the mill is now tied up in the courts of both legal and public opinion, and have been for a long time.
 In the meantime, the now abandoned buildings were breached, and scrappers, graffiti artists, and urban explorers all had their heyday.